MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/invoice-schedules-contract-line-sales.md

 ## Create a time and material invoice schedule for a project-based contract line

 When a project-based contract line has a time and material billing method, you can create a date-based invoice schedule.
-To automatically generate a date-based invoice schedule, complete the folloiwng steps.
+To automatically generate a date-based invoice schedule, complete the following steps.

 1. Go to **Settings** > **Invoice Frequencies** to set up invoice frequency.
 2. Open the project contract and on the **Summary** tab, set the requested delivery date.